flazhgrowth/fg-tamagochi/README.md

 2. Docs still use method annotation like how swaggo mentioned this.
 Still trying to figure out how I can simplify this using router opts (will probably rename this later to something that is more intent clear on docs).
 3. Configurable logger is not yet implemented.
 Yeah, its gonna be zerolog.
 4. I'm thinking on implementing helper on APM.
 But still considering.
+5. Gonna put go pprof middleware from chi directly as default registered middleware.
-5. So many other things, but yeah, I forgot lol.
+6. So many other things, but yeah, I forgot lol.